evanmarkel/Password-Validator/readme.md

 ## Approach

 Performance is key for quick validation of passwords and efficiency of resources.
 To design for this, the order and data structures checking our four validation parameters must be considered and optimized.
 The bottleneck in this approach will be matching a candidate password to an entry in a large common password list.
+This validation will be done last to filter out candidate passwords that fail the other 3 criteria.

 ### String Length
+I created a class to
 ### ASCII Only Characters

 ### Common Password List Lookup